sky-chaser-high/adobe-illustrator-scripts/README.md

 | FF0000 | Red |

 > **Note**
-> Commas or tabs separate columns.
-> Line 1 is used as the title.
-> The swatch name is not required.
 > The leading "#" may be omitted in the case of Hex color.
+> If the Hex color is 3-digit, it behaves like CSS. (e.g. #F0F becomes #FF00FF.)

 ### Requirements
 Illustrator CS or higher